 The ways we leave immigrant families behind are unconscionable.
 This is evident in the significant disparities in COVID-19 outcomes, with Latinx communities among the hardest hit.
 These disparities stem largely from longstanding systemic inequities such as lack of access to healthcare, inadequate housing, and jobs that don’t have paid medical leave or an option to stay home to stay safe during this pandemic.

-As Delegate, I:
+As a Delegate, I: